Skip navigation

 Engaging students effectively means connecting with them on platforms they already use, such as texting, student apps, or social media.
 By meeting students on these familiar channels, you can ensure your communications are seen and acted upon in real time.
 Students are constantly connected to their phones, checking messages, notifications, and apps throughout the day.
 Sending important updates through these channels—whether it’s a reminder to register for classes, a quick poll to check on their well-being, or an announcement about campus resources—makes it easier for students to stay informed and engaged with campus life.

-Multimodal Communications
+Multimodal communications

 Using Navigate360